 When a website is hosted, it’s actually being stored on a server.
 Your hosting provider will likely have servers spread across the globe, but which server your website is located on is something you should be aware of.

 No matter who your hosting provider is, the location of the server that your site is physically hosted on can have an effect on the delivery of your website.
-In turn, that can have an effect on your visitors and ranking.
+In turn, that can have an effect on your visitors, organic website traffic, and ranking.

 In this article, we’ll talk you through why your server location matters and how you can find out where your server is located.